 2016 is about embracing the beauty of unique retro objects.
 Choose objects – from artworks, vases, crockery, knick-knacks and finishes from any decade – that work as part of a loose theme and complement the overall style of your cafe or restaurant.
 It’s a trend that moves away from spaces that feel contrived towards ones that are original and personable.

-Want to update your cafe or restaurant’s interiors over your slow period?
+Want to update your cafe or restaurant’s interiors?
 Contact Prospa to learn how we can help with a small business loan to get you there.